 The Annual Meeting of the members of the Association shall be held at such time and place as may be designated by the Board of Directors of the Association.
-The Secretary shall send or have sent written notice to all members at least 30 days prior to the date set.
-Notice shall state time and place and shall include notice of special business that is to be presented over and above the ordinary or regular business.
+The Secretary shall send or have sent written notice, which may include written notice by electronic communication, to all members at least 30 days prior to the date set.
+Notice shall state the time and place and shall include notice of special business that is to be presented over and above the ordinary or regular business.
+The